xtanaa001/academic-kickstart/content/authors/admin/_index.md

 Prior to my current position, I obtained my Ph.D. in electronic and computer engineering from the [Hong Kong University of Science and Technology](https://www.ust.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 From Oct.
 2015 to April 2016, I was also affiliated with the School of Engineering and Applied Science, Harvard University, hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/).

-I am broadly interested in the **optimization of networked systems**, with major applications to [computer networks](/research/#computer-networks), [cloud computing](/research/#cloud-computing) and [smart grid](/research/#smart-grid).
-My research primarily focuses on analyzing and optimizing the performance of networked systems in the presence of self-interested users, where the design of incentives tends to play an important role in encouraging user interactions so as to achieve system optimum.
+My research broadly lies in the **optimization of networked systems**, with major applications to [computer networks](/research/#computer-networks), [cloud computing](/research/#cloud-computing) and [smart grid](/research/#smart-grid).
+In particular, I study networks of interacting and self-interested agents, and focus on the design of incentives to optimize agent interactions in such networked systems so as to achieve a desired system performance.

-I also study the algorithmic aspects of **incentives and online decision-making**, with a focus on understanding the interplay between mechanism design, online algorithms, and  machine learning.
+I also work on problems at the intersection of **online decision-making and incentives**, with a focus on understanding the interplay between online algorithms, mechanism design, and machine learning.
 For more details about my work, please see [Research](/research) page.